 No ground water monitoring well is available in the study area.
-Hence, ground water scenario over the years cannot be established.
+Hence, ground water scenario over the years could not be established.
 Moreover, Groundwater development in the study area is almost negligible.
-However, as per the data provided by PHED, Mizoram the average ground water level in Mizoram is given in table 3.2
+However, average ground water level data of the state have been provided by PHED, Mizoram and is given in Table 3.2.

-Table 3.2: Average DTWL from 2000-2012
+Table 3.2: Average Depth to Water Level of Mizoram from 2000-2012